 I am serious, I personally ended up in such situations that were, to say the least, disrespectful.

-- Are they sponsored by producers or retailers they may want to please?
+- Are they sponsored by producers or retailers?

-To the extent you’re content to “go along” with the loudest, flashiest, sexiest, most highly sponsored, or the quick and dirty, you surrender your power to whom might not have any interest in helping you level up.
+To the extent you’re content to “go along” and pay a premium for a random discovery of cigars promoted by the flashiest, sexiest, most highly sponsored, or the quick and dirty, you surrender your power to whom might not have any interest in helping you level up, but rather just want you to buy the cigars they promote.

+The loudest might not be the most serious service or cigar provider.
+Crap, just like quality, is in the eyes of the beholder.
 Professionalism may not be duly recognized and valued by all cigar lovers.
-Some people might even confuse it with snobbery.
+Some people might even confuse professionalism with snobbery.
 And technologically advanced services like Cigar Sense might be considered as too sophisticated by people who are not open to new ideas.

 This is what we stand for.